 - ⅓ cup water (can use warm water/ buttermilk)( adjust as needed)

-- ½ to ¾ tsp ginger garlic paste or grated ginger or minced garlic
+- ¾ teaspoon ginger garlic paste or grated ginger or minced garlic

-- 2 to 3 tbsps Green chutney (link in step by step method) or any chutney
+- 2 to 3 tablespoons Green chutney or any sauce

 - Steam or boil potato until just done without making mushy.